9999years/cosi131a/1A-shell/README.md

 ## Compiling

-Sources are kept in `src/main/java/cs131/pa1/filter`, tests are kept in `src/test/java/cs131/pa1/test`.

 Maven (3.5.4) is preferred but a lack of complex dependencies means that `javac` should be fine.
 However, Maven provides easy Javadoc generation, executable `.jar` building, source zipping, and so on.